Ligament and Other Pain / Swelling

 Despite the fact that there are 26 bones in each foot and over 20 joints, the vast majority of foot pain stems from soft tissue inflammation and injury – caused mostly by overuse.
-When people have pain/swelling or disability in their feet they often think an x-ray should be taken.
-In fact, an x-ray is rarely useful.
+Often, x-rays are not useful.
 The most common foot pain that is x-rayed is heel pain.
 Even when an x-ray shows a “heel spur” it is a misleading diagnosis, since heel pain is almost always caused by soft tissue inflammation of the soft tissue structure known as the plantar fascia, where it inserts into the heel.
-The x-ray finding is usually irrelevant.
 My favourite soft tissue disorders are listed below.